Epilepsy and pregnancy: In utero exposure to ASMs

 Valproic acid exposure during the first 13 weeks of pregnancy has been associated with adverse neurodevelopmental outcomes (cognitive and behavioral) in children when compared to children born to mothers without epilepsy and children born to mothers taking other ASMs.
 Specifically, children exposed to valproic acid during pregnancy may exhibit lower IQ, lower verbal abilities, and have an increased risk of autism spectrum disorder.
 Risk of major congenital malformations that exposure to valproic acid may impact is generally complete by 13 weeks of pregnancy.

 Limited data is available about the neurodevelopment of children born to patients who take other ASMs during pregnancy.

 Topiramate and zonisamide exposure during pregnancy has been linked to a risk of infants being born small for their gestational age.

 Seizure control during pregnancy and delivery

+Most pregnant women find that their seizure frequency either stays the same or improves during pregnancy.
+Between 20% and 35% of women find that their seizures get worse during pregnancy.
+Women with catamenial epilepsy are particularly likely to have fewer seizures while pregnant.

 Monthly monitoring of anti-seizure medication (ASM) levels is important for minimizing the possibility of seizures during pregnancy.
 Pregnancy can increase ASM clearance, and the extent of clearance changes will vary from patient to patient, so frequent monitoring and adjustment of medication dosages can help maintain optimal seizure control and support the safety and health of both patient and fetus.

 Maintaining seizure control is crucial throughout the pregnancy of a person with epilepsy, including during labor and delivery.

-Tonic-clonic seizures or any type of seizure with impaired awareness can result in falls or car wrecks, leading to multiple complications in obstetric patients, including:
+Tonic-clonic seizures or any type of seizure with impaired awareness can result in falls or car wrecks, leading to multiple complications in obstetric patients, including placental abruption, internal hemorrhage, direct fetal injury through blunt trauma, rupture of fetal membranes, premature birth, and fetal death.
+Any type of convulsive seizure resulting in trauma could cause fetal heart rate changes and lactic acid build-up.